-• The Deanship of Student Affairs will ensure that there is also an opportunity to introduce some staff that the students may need to contact during this transition period.
+5. The Deanship of Student Affairs will ensure that there is also an opportunity to introduce some staff that the students may need to contact during this transition period.

-6.9.2 New Student Orientation Guidelines and Procedure
+6.10.2 New Student Orientation Guidelines and Procedure

+- 1. Prior to the commencement of their course of study, students will attend an Orientation Programme designed to assist them with their transition to study in the various colleges. - 2.
+The Orientation Programme will welcome students to campus life and introduce them to the important aspects of the University's operations, activities, regulations and expectations from students. - 3.
+The Orientation Programme is conducted through a series of short seminars presented by key staff and faculty of the colleges and departments. - 4.
+These seminars will cover course related matters, key policies and procedures, IT services, administrative matters, student services, library and learning services and a tour of campus facilities. - 5.
+Students will be provided with a comprehensive Student Orientation Pack that includes all the required administrative and organizational information and documentation relating to student enrolment.

+- 6. The Orientation Programme also provides an opportunity for students to meet other students and the staff of the University. - 7.
+International Students will be provided with an additional information session conducted by the Dean of Student Affairs to assist them to adjust to study and life in Bahrain. - 8.
+During Orientation the student will have an opportunity to: - a.
+Interact with staff, faculty, and other students. - b.
+Identify academic and student support services. - c.
+Understand faculty expectations and college policies. - d.
+Access registration information and validate their e-mail account. - e.
+Ask pertinent questions about programmes of study, important dates to remember, academic support services, and know what it takes to be successful in academia. - 9.
+Orientation is compulsory and students who do not attend will be required to contact the Dean of Student Affairs to make arrangements for an alternate orientation session.

+6.10.3 Key Considerations for the Orientation Programme

+The Deanship of Student Affairs will ensure that the orientation activities are planned in a fun and engaging way.

+The Deanship of Student Affairs will also strive to develop University traditions that encourage pride in the university

 - a.
-Prior to the commencement of their course of study, students will attend an Orientation Programme designed to assist them with their transition to study in the various colleges. - b.
-The orientation programme will welcome students to campus life and introduce them to the important aspects of the University's operations, activities, regulations and expectations from students. - c.
-The orientation programme is conducted through a series of short seminars presented by key staff and faculty of the colleges and departments. - d.
-These seminars will cover course related matters, key policies and procedures, IT services, administrative matters, student services, library and learning services and a tour of campus facilities. - e.
-Students will be provided with a comprehensive Student Orientation Pack that includes all the required administrative and organizational information and documentation relating to student enrolment. - f.
-The orientation programme also provides an opportunity for students to meet other students and the staff of the University. - g.
-International Students will be provided with an additional information session conducted by the Dean of Student Affairs to assist them to adjust to study and life in Bahrain. - h.
-During Orientation the student will have an opportunity to: - a. interact with staff, faculty, and other students - b. identify academic and student support services - c. understand faculty expectations and college policies - d. access registration information and validate their e-mail account e. ask pertinent questions about programmes of study, important dates to remember, academic support services, and know what it takes to be successful in academia.

-• Orientation is compulsory and students who do not attend will be required to contact the Dean of Student Affairs to make arrangements for an alternate orientation session.

-6.9.3 Key Considerations for the Orientation Programme

-- The Deanship of Student Affairs will ensure that the orientation activities are planned in a fun and engaging way. - The Deanship of Student Affairs will also strive to develop University traditions that encourage pride in the university - These traditions could involve activities such as a sporting events, contests, concerts, trips, etc. - An event will be classified as a university tradition when it becomes a regular part of the orientation programme and is undertaken subsequent year. - The Deanship of Student Affairs will also ensure that the Student Council and existing students are involved in the orientation process to make the events more participative. - The Deanship of Student Affairs will develop an orientation pack that includes: - An orientation checklist to identify whether the students have participated in all the activities, information sessions and seminars organised for them - ✤ A code of conduct for students at ASU explaining policies regarding honesty, work ethics, academic expectations, and regulations regarding Academic Misconduct - Brochures from academic departments and other departments such as IT, Library and Student Affairs - An Academic Calendar specifying the important dates and the schedule for the current academic year
+These traditions could involve activities such as a sporting events, contests, concerts, trips, etc. - b.
+An event will be classified as a University tradition when it becomes a regular part of the Orientation Programme and is undertaken subsequent year. - 1.
+The Deanship of Student Affairs will also ensure that the Student Council and existing students are involved in the orientation process to make the events more participative. - 2.
+The Deanship of Student Affairs will develop an Orientation Pack that includes: - a.
+An orientation checklist to identify whether the students have participated in all the activities, information sessions and seminars organised for them. - b.
+A code of conduct for students at ASU explaining policies regarding honesty, work ethics, academic expectations, and regulations regarding Academic Misconduct. - c.
+Brochures from academic departments and other departments such as IT, Library and Student Affairs. - d.
+An Academic Calendar specifying the important dates and the schedule for the current academic year - e.
+Orientation day Survey - f.
+Medical form

-6.10 Student Internship Guidelines
+6.11 Student Internship Guidelines

-6.10.1 Before commencement of the internship
+6.11.1 Pre-commencement of the Internship

-A meeting will be held with the students to:
+At the start of the Internship a meeting with the course supervisor will be held with the students to: